High School Memories

 Four Tops, 1966, First stanza of Reach Out I’ll Be There

 That song was ours, and it only needed a quick meeting of our eyes to set things in motion.
-I was north of Poppleton Park on a dirt street when a space on the side of the road came to our attention.
-It seemed like the perfect little spot to stop the car and share a quick kiss or two.
+I was north of Poppleton Park on a dirt road when a possible parking space came into view on the side of the road.
+It seemed like the perfect little spot to pull over and share a little romance.

 Heck, it was dark out, I had my new letter jacket, and I was with my girl.
 Life couldn’t have been any better.

-I had promised Sue’s mother that I would have her back at their apartment by 6 for dinner.
+I had assured Sue’s mother that I would have her back at their apartment by 6 for dinner.
 It was 5:30, and we only had a mile to go—about three minutes by car, I estimated.
-We spent twenty minutes kissing and listening to the radio, quite oblivious to the squall that soon dumped four inches of fresh snow.
+We kissed and listened to the radio, quite oblivious to the snow squall that dumped four inches of fresh snow in twenty minutes.

-At 5:55, I started the car as Sue brushed out her hair, both aware of our 6 PM obligation.
-I had removed my coat during our smooching and had stuffed it behind me between the front seat cushions.
-I put the car in drive and quickly realized we were stuck on the road’s incline with virtually no traction.
-It was a great spot to park a half an hour earlier, but not any longer.
+At 5:55, I started the car, both aware of our 6 PM obligation.
+I had removed my coat during our smooching and had stuffed it behind me.
+I put the car in drive and quickly realized we were stuck on the road’s incline with no traction from the fresh snow.

 The car had no floor mats as Mom had had to order them.
 Using them to get traction had been my first thought.
 Next, I concluded that my letter jacket was the answer to our predicament, as it could be laundered.
-I secured my jacket from the front seat and placed it on the snowy ground in front of the back right tire.
-I had Sue (she had completed driver’s training) take the driver’s controls, and I would rock the car from the rear and get us up the mild incline.
+I grabbed my jacket from the front seat and placed it on the snowy ground in front of the back right tire.
+I assumed that Sue (she had completed driver’s training) would take the wheel, and I would rock the car from the rear, getting us up the incline.

 I’m not sure what happened next.
-The only thing I remember was watching my coat wrap around the spinning tire and rear axle, pieces of maroon cloth and white leather were flying all over the place.
-My new coat was a goner.
-The car was still stuck.
+The only thing I remember was watching my coat wrap around the spinning tire and rear axle, pieces of maroon cloth and faux white leather were flying all over the place.
+My new coat was a goner, and the car was still stuck.

 We began walking toward Sue’s home, which was near Derby Junior High off Adams.
 I remembered halfway there that Dr. Miller, a close family friend, lived on the way, so we stopped at the house and knocked on the front door.

-I still remember the smirk on Dr. Miller’s face as I tried to explain our predicament and why I was without a coat; mindful of Sue’s reputation, we somehow passed muster.
-We called Sue’s mom from the Millers to advise her of Sue’s safe harbor.
+I still remember the smirk on Dr. Miller’s face as I tried to explain our predicament and why I was with a ripped coat; mindful of Sue’s reputation, we somehow passed muster.
+We called Sue’s mom from the Millers' to advise her of Sue’s safe harbor.
 I also contacted my mom.
-I recall her responding, “Well. this sounds interesting.”
+I recall her responding, “This sounds interesting.”

-The coat was a little big on me, but at least I didn't have to get it dry-cleaned.
-These became the first steps in moving on from the soon-to-be memorable events of the afternoon.
+I concluded that at least I didn't have to get my new letter jacket dry-cleaned.
+It was a goner.
+These became the first steps in moving on from the memorable afternoon.

 Comments